- Listing Type: Summer Programs

 - Credit Awarded: No

 Art on the Farm is a unique summer program where students study drawing, painting, photography, or moving image arts alongside practicing visual artists in a focused and intimate studio environment.
-During this 25-day course, you will work closely with artists dedicated to fostering your creative growth, experience Ireland’s stunning landscapes and bustling cities while engaging with a new culture renowned for its warmth, wit, and exceptional artistic achievement.
+You will work closely with artists dedicated to fostering your creative growth, experience Ireland engaging with a new culture renowned for its warmth, wit, and exceptional artistic achievement.

 At the core of our curriculum is drawing; additionally, you will choose an area of concentration in either painting, photography, or moving image arts.
 Each day begins with a drawing lesson exploring the themes of light, space, color, and movement, which may then be applied to any creative process.
 Through expertly guided classes and rigorous studio practice, you will see drastic advancements in your technical knowledge and ability.
 We encourage a multidisciplinary approach during our summer program, which may include exploring an idea or theme through various materials, processes, or media.